ETJeanMachine/advent-of-code/2025/README.md

 Where day is the day of problem solutions you want to solve.

-You can also run a benchmark on the solutions, which will run them 1000x and provide the median & minimum time it took to run, with:
+You can also run a benchmark on the solutions, which will run them 1000x and provide the median, minimum, and 99th percentile time's it took to run, with:
 ```bash
 go run . --bench <DAY>
 ```